HEALS Survey

 Overview

 The Harmful Exclusion Alleviation Longitudinal Study (HEALS) was developed by the National Opinion Research Council (NORC) and Columbia's Anti-Semitism Task Force and run for the first time in Summer 2024.
 It is a centrally administered survey designed to systematically track students’ experiences and attitudes with respect to inclusion, belonging, acceptance; cross-cultural interactions; antisemitism; Islamophobia; and freedom of expression.
-This year, OPIR invited all Columbia students to share their AY24–25 experiences starting on Thursday, June 26, 2025.
+Last year, OPIR invited all Columbia students to share their AY24–25 experiences starting on Thursday, June 26, 2025 and closing on August 8th, 2025.

-Participation is voluntary, responses are confidential, and the results will be used exclusively for administrative planning and assessment purposes.
+Participation was voluntary, responses were confidential, and the results are used exclusively for administrative planning and assessment purposes.

 7/3/2025 Update: We want to acknowledge recent concerns about the data breach that took place last week.
 While the incident is being actively investigated with the assistance of a gold standard cybersecurity forensics firm and law enforcement, at this time, there is no indication that any data related to the HEALS survey was exposed or compromised.